Using systemd

 man journalctl

-There are many fields and options we can use, but as an example, we see that there is an option to view the more recent entries first (which is not the default):
+There are many fields and options we can use, but as an example, we see that there is an option to view the more recent entries first:

 journalctl -r